The ongoing support this charity provides is like no other, a unique distinctio

 Apply to join us as a Veteran Skier

-The application will soon be opened for veterans who have been medically discharged, to join us for a weeks skihabilitation in March 2019.
+The application process has started for Ski Week 2019, so if and want to join us for a weeks skihabilitation in March 2019 -apply now!
 From this you will be elegible to join our mentor scheme and be able to apply for a place on our Pain Management Clinic.

 SWV submitted a proposal to the LIBOR fund, and was granted £588,000 to help fund their Pain Management Programme, in conjunction with the King Edward VII Hospital in London.
 In 2017 we were once again succesful with our grant application.